 In conclusion I feel that my NTF has given me the freedom and licence to experiment much more adventurously than I might have otherwise, because I could lean into the cushion of my Fellowship, that reassured me that my peers valued my teaching and learning.

-James Derounian is a Principal Lecturer in Applied Social Sciences at the University of Gloucestershire.
+James Derounian is a Visiting Professor at the University of Bolton.
 James has a career spanning 40 years, related to community development, HE teaching, blended learning, rural social issues, diasporas.
-James is married to Linsey, a teacher.
-They have an artist son, Sam, and lecturer daughter, Flora, at Sussex University.
+James is married to Linsey, a teacher and have an artist son, Sam.